interesting facts about Uzbekistan

 Even today arranged marriages are quite common in Uzbekistan.

-The Uzbeks believe that turning bread upside-down brings bad fortune because they honor the bread.
+The Uzbeks believe that turning bread upside-down brings bad fortune because they honour the bread.

 41. Ancient human sites have been found here.